camunda/camunda-docs-manual/content/user-guide/process-engine/time-zones.md

 Database time zone and database sessions time zone are out of scope of the Camunda engine and must be configured explicitly.

+{{< note title="Daylight Saving Time" class="warning" >}}
+Timezone information is not saved in the timestamp columns.
+In order to avoid ambiguous timestamps, it is recommended to use a timezone like `UTC` as the JVM's default timezone that is not adjusted for `Daylight Saving Time (DST)` and therefore cannot produce ambiguous timestamps.

+If this is not an option in your setting, please consider disabling the [JobExecutor]({{< ref "/user-guide/process-engine/the-job-executor.md" >}}) during the DST switch in order to avoid unexpected job executions.
+{{< /note >}}

 ## Camunda Web Applications

 It is possible to use the Camunda Web Applications in different timezones.
 All dates are translated to/from the local timezone when working with the UI.